Isetta-Team/Isetta-Website-Raw/docs/blogs/week-2.md

     ![Memory Fragmentation](../images/blogs/week-2/memory_fragmentation.png "Memory Fragmentation")

 These two problems can be solved effectively by managing memory by ourselves rather than leaving it to the operating system.
 We learned the concept of several different types of memory allocators by referring to Jason's book and a bunch of [other resources](../resources.md#memory).
 The most useful ones are: Stack Allocator and Pool Allocator.
-You can refer to the resources and our git repo for implementation details.
+You can refer to the resources and our Git repo for implementation details.
 We are going to focus on how they can be used in our engine here.

 ### Stack Allocator